anynines/gitcredentials/README.md

 ## TODO

 1. Support for SSH as prococol.
-1. Make the GIT credential cache timeout configurable via the buildpack.toml to allow for builds which take longer than 15 minutes.
 1. More tests are required, particularly for the build phase.

 ## Authors